Publr/backupinsta/README.md

 * Copy messages folder and profile.json file from your backup data and paste it into downloaded git repo folder
 * Execute "script to create single msg file.py" using python
 * Open index.html file in your browser and enjoy :sunglasses:.

-Always happy to help you :smiley:.

-Do you have any queries or want to add some more functionality So feel free to contact me -

-Thanks to [Momciloo!](https://codepen.io/Momciloo) for awesome chatbox UI.

-Facebook : https://www.facebook.com/sumit.patidar.77 Gmail : patidar.sumit1110@gmail.com